Saving Thanksgiving

 Pool party

 One year a man called using the Talk-Line as more of a confessional, not really asking a question.
-He was letting the expert on the call know that, in his experience, the cold water-thaw method doesn’t really work.
-Curious, the Talk-Line operator asked what he meant because they use that thaw method all of the time at Butterball.
-His response: “I put it in the pool and when I came back it was missing.”
+He was letting the expert on the call know that, in his experience, the cold-water-thaw method doesn’t really work.
+Curious, the Butterball hotline operator asked what he meant, because they use that thaw method all the time at Butterball.
+His response: “I put it in the pool, and when I came back it was missing.”
+Good thing there are stores open on Thanksgiving!

 Family feud

-A few years back Butterball received a call from a young woman who was cooking her first turkey.
+A few years back, Butterball received a call from a young woman who was cooking her first turkey.
 Both the woman’s mother and her mother-in-law were there, disagreeing over the proper way to cook the turkey.
-So, on the sly, she decided to call the Talk-Line and get Butterball’s opinion.
+So, on the sly, she decided to call the Butterball hotline and get Butterball’s opinion.
 When the expert told her the Butterball method of cooking she was so relieved because her mother had, in fact, been right.
-Steal these Thanksgiving traditions to make your day even more special.
+Maybe reading these Thanksgiving poems will help smooth over the awkwardness at dinner!

 Double duty

 A father in charge of thawing the turkey and bathing his toddler twins decided to hit two birds with one stone.
 “We could hear water splashing in the background, and turns out he has his kids and the turkey in the tub all at the same time,” says Nicole Johnson, Talk-Line co-director.
 The man was calling to find out if the bath water would be an acceptable method for thawing the turkey.
-Make sure to check out some of these Thanksgiving memes for even more laughs this holiday.
+We’re not sure this one should become a Thanksgiving tradition!

 Turkey treasure

-After discovering a turkey from 1969 in his dad’s freezer, an Alabama man called the Butterball hotline to ask about the best way to cook the 30+-year-old bird.
-Although the Talk-Line staffer recommended the open roasting pan method to cook most turkeys, this time she suggested that the first step was to purchase a fresher fowl!
-This same gentleman also had in his freezer: the top of his wedding cake and a snowball from every snowstorm he’d experienced in Alabama.
-Have no interest in cooking a Thanksgiving dinner?
-Find out the chain restaurants that are open on Thanksgiving.
+After discovering a turkey from 1969 in his dad’s freezer, an Alabama man called the Butterball hotline to ask about the best way to cook the 30-plus-year-old bird.
+Although the Butterball hotline staffer recommended the open roasting pan method to cook most turkeys, this time she suggested that the first step was to purchase a fresher fowl!
+This same gentleman also had in his freezer the top of his wedding cake and a snowball from every snowstorm he’d experienced in Alabama.
+That turkey was so old, it could probably teach us about the history of Thanksgiving!

 Sun-kissed feast